tiagoquin/mlg20-pw3/README.md

 #### Epochs

 By running with default parameters `Learning_rate=0.1, Momentum=0.5`, it was clear that the problem didn't needed much epochs.
-From 200, we went way to to 120, then 80 and finally 65 as we tuned better and better our parameters.
+From 200, we went way to 120, then 80 and finally 65 as we tuned better and better our parameters.

 #### Learning rate and Momentum